Inland Rail Project Report Blasts ARTC And Federal Government

 Supplied

-A scathing report has been released into the management of the Inland Rail Project connecting Melbourne to Brisbane via regional Victoria, NSW and Queensland.
+A scathing report has been released into the management of the Inland Rail Project connecting Melbourne to Brisbane via Albury, country NSW and regional Queensland.

 The Senate Committee issued a blistering review, assessing a range of major issues linked to the 17,000-kilometre freight rail network.